LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Export Policy As PDF

-For regular staff the following are university holidays (usually the Friday preceding any such holiday which falls on Saturday and the Monday following any such holiday which falls on Sunday):
+For regular staff the following are University holidays (usually the Friday preceding any such holiday which falls on Saturday and the Monday following any such holiday which falls on Sunday):

-- Two (2) floating holidays scheduled during the Christmas break, plus up to two (2) additional floating holidays scheduled during the Christmas - New Year's break, if the university is officially closed.
-A staff member is not eligible for holiday pay if the holiday occurs during an unpaid leave of absence or if the holiday falls during a suspension without pay or if the holiday occurs during a time when he or she is not on pay status.
+1. Two (2) floating holidays scheduled during the Christmas break, plus up to two (2) additional floating holidays scheduled during the Christmas - New Year's break, if the university is officially closed.
+A staff member is not eligible for holiday pay if the holiday occurs during an unpaid leave of absence or if the holiday falls during a suspension without pay or if the holiday occurs during a time when they are not on pay status.

 2. Employment Contracts Accrual.
 Vacation for staff on employment contracts will be specified in the employment contract.